davnotdev/mepeyew/README.md

 Computer graphics has gotten to the point where you can't just draw pixels onto the screen directly anymore.
 Instead, rendering APIs are used for drawing in order to efficiently utilize the hardware.
-Each platform has its own preferred APIs (DirectX on Windows, Metal on MacOS, etc), where each platform has its own little quirks and tricks.
+Each platform has its own set of preferred APIs (DirectX on Windows, Metal on MacOS, etc), where each platform has its own little quirks and tricks.

 Built in rust, `mepeyew` is meant to hide away these quirks in a nice and neat package while